primarilysoftware/primarilysoftware.github.io/_posts/2017-08-07-a-bugs-tale.md

 a sigh of relief.

 ### A happy ending, mostly
+I could finally breath a sigh of relief, for a moment.
 There was a big BUT with this workaround.
 We were getting ourseleves into the business of uninstalling security patches from client machines.
 Not ideal.
 Further, any future patches to the same DLL would also include this fix.
 And even more problematic, .NET 4.7 had just shipped with this change included, so there is no patch to uninstall.
 You have to go back to a previous version of .NET.
 We needed to come up with a more permanent